sngular/api-mock-runner/README.md

 Run multiple mock servers from one or more [OpenAPI Specification](https://www.openapis.org/).

-Schemas could be provided from remote origin (https:// or git@) or local path.
+Schemas can be provided from a remote origin (https:// or git@) or a local path.

 Remote and circular references are allowed.

-## Usage
+## 📘 Usage

 You can use api-mock-runner in a three different ways.
 All of them starts a CLI guided journey: